geekiam/website/static/posts/what-is-a-linux-package-manager.md

 this included aspects as ease of use, security and the fact that most Linux distributions have a list of sources where users can download free open source software packages.

 These package sources are referred to as repositories.
+Using a package manager users will automatically download the appropriate, package from a configured repository, install it and complete all the required configuration tasks.
+There is no need to for the user to click through a wizard screen or hunt down configuration settings.
+If packages version are updated within package repository, the package manager will update each package to its latest version whenever it is requested by the user to do so.

 ### What is a package?